awesome-inc/NuPlug/README.md

 The [build a NuGet package](https://docs.nuget.org/create/creating-and-publishing-a-package) of your plugin project, push it to your feed and you are set.

+#### Controlling type discovery from plugins

+You can filter the types for MEF to discover by using the `TypeFilter` property of `PackageContainer<TItem>`.
+By default, the package container only discovers public implementations of `TItem`, i.e.

+	TypeFilter = type =>
+		type.IsPublic && type.IsClass && !type.IsAbstract && typeof(TItem).IsAssignableFrom(type);

+This assumes that MEF does not need to resolve or compose any dependencies to instantiate the requested plugins.
+Note that in the provided examples we use AutoFac for dependency injection, not MEF.
 ## Where to go from here?

 Some hints getting up to speed in production with NuPlug